magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

     to return the `Hello from Compojure` text when a client asks for the `http://localhost:3000/` URL;
-  * the `files` function, defined in the `compojure.route` namespace, is used for serving static files from the `target` directory, accordingly to the directory we previously set for the `target-path`;
+  * the `files` function, defined in the `compojure.route` namespace, is used for serving static files from the `target` directory;
-  * the `resources` function, defined in the `compojure.route` namespace as well, has been used for serving resources living in the classpath accordingly to the `target-path` we previously set in the `build.boot` file;
+  * the `resources` function, also defined in the `compojure.route`, is used for serving resources on the classpath;
   * finally we used the `not-found` function to return `Page Not Found` for any request not matching any of the previous routes.